-Shire of Cuballing Local Planning Strategy Review of LPS - Schedule of Submissions No. Name and Address of Submitter Summary of Submissions Local Government Comments Local Government Recommendation stock access is one of the simple means of protecting rivers and the It is also suggested that Attachment catchment boundaries (currently onl Avon Catchment extent).
-Local plant recognise local scale catchments to stormwater planning at local developments. the fencing of rivers and other watercourses to control stock access is one of the simplest and most effective means of protecting rivers and the related ecosystems.
+Shire of Cuballing Local Planning Strategy Review of LPS - Schedule of Submissions No. Name and Address of Submitter Summary of Submissions Local Government Comments Local Government Recommendation the fencing of rivers and other watercourses to control stock access is one of the simplest and most effective means of protecting rivers and the related ecosystems.
 It is also suggested that Attachment 11 should show sub catchment boundaries (currently only shows Murray and Avon Catchment extent).
 Local planning strategies should recognise local scale catchments to facilitate improved stormwater planning at local development scales.
-The PHCC can assist with GIS spatial data showing sub- Agree.
-Modify Attachment 11 of the LPS. catchments.
+The PHCC can assist with GIS spatial data showing subcatchments.
+Agree.
+Modify Attachment 11 of the LPS.
 2.5.6 Vegetation It is great to see the 'Shire will endeavour to retain remnant vegetation, and assist in the planning of environmental corridors to help link the fragmented vegetated areas.
 Noted.
 No modification to the LPS is required.
 It is suggested the section could be enhanced by: Noting that much of the vegetation in the Shire is a Threatened Ecological Community, as recognised by the Federal Government, that being the Wheatbelt Eucalypt Woodlands.
 Clarification that protection of the district's native vegetation is important not only for the conservation of biodiversity, but also for the provision of environmental services including water resource improvements.
 Inclusion of statements that recognise significant planting of local indigenous and native Australian vegetation by landholdings for various on-farm and catchment purposes.
 Inclusion of the significance of roadside vegetation as vegetation corridors and linkages to fragment areas.
 Agree in part.
 Support modifying section 2.5.6 relating to the first bullet point.
 Other matters are considered too detailed for the LPS which is a strategic document.
 This could be addressed through a Local Planning Policy.
-Modify the LPS in section 2.5.6. vegetation corridors and linkages to fragment areas.
+Modify the LPS in section 2.5.6.
 2.5.6 Vegetation It is suggested the current statement in regard to farmer's rights to farm around Dryandra, and in turn ensure that farming activities do not adversely affect Dryandra's values Noted.
 Section 2.5.6 of the draft LPS mentions farmers have both rights and responsibilities.
 This will be further considered through the Scheme review No modification to the LPS is required.